incredimo/prime/master_specification.md

 * Default **no network**, **read‑only FS**, strict CPU/mem/timeouts
 * Allowlist interpreters (`python`, `sh`, `powershell`)
 * Permission elevation requires explicit ToolCard flags + confirmation

+The sandbox will be implemented using simple OS-level process controls and timeouts.
+Container-based solutions like Docker are deferred as a future enhancement to maintain a low-dependency footprint.

 ---